IBM/snapml-docs/docs/source/graph_preprocessor.rst

 Graph-Based Feature Extraction
 ==============================

-The GraphFeaturePreprocessor is a scikit-learn compatible preprocessing library that enables feature extraction from graph-structured data.
+The GraphFeaturePreprocessor is a scikit-learn compatible preprocessor that enables feature extraction from graph-structured data.
-The library includes utilities for creating, updating, and transforming graph-structured data.
+It provides utilities for creating, updating, and extracting features from graph-structured data.
-The basic input and output data representation used by the library is an edge list with edge features.
+The basic input and output data representation used by GraphFeaturePreprocessor is an edge list with edge features.
 As an example, in a financial transaction graph, the graph nodes represent accounts and the graph edges represent transactions.
 The date of the transactions as well as the amount transferred between the accounts may be provided as edge features.
 However, the GraphFeaturePreprocessor can generate a much richer set of edge features by analyzing the graph topology.